AlenaPetryk/joom-ecommerce-testing/README.md

-# QA Portfolio: E-commerce Testing Project (Joom-like Web App)
+# QA Portfolio: E-commerce Testing Project (Joom Web App)

 ## 📌 Project Overview
 This repository contains a comprehensive testing project for an e-commerce platform.
 The goal was to perform functional, UI/UX, and business logic testing using professional QA methodologies and tools.